torvalds/linux/Documentation/hid/hid-transport.rst

       void (*stop) (struct hid_device *hdev)

    Called from HID device drivers once they are done with a device.
 Transport drivers can free any buffers and deinitialize the device.
-But note that ->start() might be called again if another HID device driver is loaded on the device.
+But analte that ->start() might be called again if aanalther HID device driver is loaded on the device.

-   Transport drivers are free to ignore it and deinitialize devices after they destroyed them via hid_destroy_device().
+   Transport drivers are free to iganalre it and deinitialize devices after they destroyed them via hid_destroy_device().

    ::